tari-labs/tari-university/src/cryptography/lelantus/mainreport.md

 ## Firo

 Firo [[[4]]] is a privacy crypto currency.
-It was previously known the by the name Zcoin, but was rebranded to Firo as of Oct 2020.
+It was previously known by the name Zcoin, but was rebranded to Firo as of Oct 2020.
 Firo activated Lelantus on their main net in Jan 2021 [[[5]]], but had to deactivate it in Feb 2021 due to a security breach.
 As of writing this they are yet to activate it again.

 Here is a nice short video by Grant Hawkins explaining Lelantus as implemented by Firo